US investigates release of secret Ukraine war documents

 And the Department of Justice, in a separate statement, said: “We have been in communication with the Department of Defense regarding this matter and have launched an investigation.”

-The investigation was announced at a time when questions continue to arise about the origin and validity of the documents, and while some reports indicate that more have begun to appear on social networks.
+The investigation was announced at a time when questions continue to arise regarding the origin and validity of the documents, and while some reports indicate that more have begun to appear on social networks.

 “It is very important to remember that in recent decades the most successful operations of the Russian special services have taken place in Photoshop,” Andriy Yusov, a spokesman for the Ukrainian Military Intelligence Directorate, told Ukrainian television.